Agenda at a glance

 As artificial intelligence becomes embedded in wildlife monitoring — from camera traps and bioacoustics to satellite detection and eDNA pipelines — animals are increasingly rendered as machine-readable data points.
 Yet these systems often operate under ecological uncertainty, uneven training datasets, and complex field conditions that challenge model reliability.
 This session focuses on the scientific and operational limits of AI-driven wildlife monitoring: misclassification, dataset bias across geographies, domain shift, signal ambiguity, over-scaling of models, and the gap between algorithmic outputs and real conservation decisions.
 Rather than presenting governance frameworks, the discussion surfaces the technical and ecological fault lines that emerge when automated systems begin shaping how species are detected, counted, and interpreted in fragile ecosystems.

-LTOME-KATIP ETHICAL LISTENING LAB DAY 2
+LTOME-KATIP ETHICAL LISTENING LAB

-MARCH 17
+DAY 2 MARCH 17

-When Animals Become Data: Ethics in the Age of AI
+When Animals become data: Ethics in the Age of AI

 13:00-14:00 Europe - CET